DFO orders 'hard pill to swallow' for N.B. lobster fishermen, union says | CBC News

 The program would allow workers to learn new skills over several weeks as a way to make up for lost revenue and help them qualify for employment insurance.

-LeBlanc also suggested the government could organize a limited fishery near the end of September for the roughly 60 licenced owners and crews affected by the current closures.
+LeBlanc also suggested the government could organize a limited fishery near the end of September for the roughly 60 licensed owners and crews affected by the current closures.

 "I will offer every single one of those licence holders an opportunity to replace the revenue in the fall," LeBlanc said.